The International Society for Arabic Papyrology

 - If you would like more information, please write to Matt Malczycki (malczycki at auburn.edu) or Andreas Kaplony (andreas.kaplony at lmu.de).

-On the General Meeting of the International Society for Arabic Papyrology, held Friday, March 23rd, 2018, at the Berlin-Brandenburg Academy of Sciences and Humanities, Berlin, the Board of Directors was elected as follows:
+On the General Meeting of the International Society for Arabic Papyrology, held Friday, March 23rd, 2018 at the Berlin-Brandenburg Academy of Sciences and Humanities, Berlin, and through an additional ballot, the Board of Directors was elected as follows:

 - Andreas Kaplony, Ludwig-Maximilians-Universität München, Institut für den Nahen und Mittleren Osten, Veterinärstr.
 1, D-80539 Munich, Germany, andreas.kaplony at lmu.de (President)

 - Lajos Berkes, Humboldt-Universität zu Berlin, Theologische Fakultät, Seminar: Neues Testament, Burgstrasse 26,D-10099 Berlin, Germany, berkesla at hu-berlin.de

 - Tonio Sebastian Richter, Freie Universität Berlin, Ägyptologisches Seminar, Fabeckstr.
 23-25, D-14195 Berlin, Germany, sebastian.richter at fu-berlin.de

 - Marina Rustow, Princeton Geniza Lab, Princeton University, Princeton, NJ 08544, USA, mrustow at princeton.edu